Dbaeza94/Dbaeza94/README.md

 - 👋 Hi, I’m @Dbaeza94
-- 👀 I’m interested in Data universe
+- 👀 I’m interested in Data universe and blockchain
 - 🌱 I’m currently learning Data Science from scratch related to Health, Tech(general propuse) and Finance
 - 📫 How to reach me diego.baeza.h@gmail.com